zathras/corpsblog/resources/src/README.md

 way to get a directory listing within a JAR.

 Files in the src directory and its subdirectories will be not be copied, even if they're mentioned in resource_list.txt.
-That way, you can do this:

-    cd ..
-    find . -type f > src/resource_list.txt